The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

-In this section we describe the first steps in the proof of Theorem \ref{basic abelian}.
-We will use assumptions \eqref{fundamental1} and \eqref{fundamental2} first to construct a simply transitive subgroup of isometries of $W^\lambda(x)$.
+In the next section we perform the initial step in the proof of Theorems \ref{basic abelian} and \ref{abelian}.
+From the assumptions in these theorems, in the previous section we derived the fundamental properties \ref{FP1} and \ref{FP2}.
+In Section \ref{extension} we use these properties to construct a simply transitive subgroup of isometries of a leaf $W^\lambda(x)$ of coarse Lyapunov foliation, for each $\lambda$.
+For this purpose we assume that each Oseledets subbundle is orientable, otherwise we just may lift the action to a suitable finite cover.

-After that, we construct a compact extension over $X$ which is a genuinely higher-rank \emph{leafwise homogeneous Anosov action}.
-Roughly speaking the main feature of these actions is that they come together with groups of isometries acting transitively on the leaves of coarse Lyapunov foliations.
+After that, in Section \ref{fibration}, we construct a principal bundle extension (with a compact structure group) over $X$ which, as it turns out, satisfies all the condition of a genuinely higher-rank \emph{harnessed abstract partially hyperbolic action}, (defined in Section \ref{sec:top-anosov}).
+These are the topological actions which we prove are modeled by the homogeneous ones in Part 4. of the paper.

-A key point here is the following: for each $x \in X$, we will be able to construct a simply transitive subgroup of isometries of $W^\lambda(x)$.
-All such groups will be isomorphic to one another, denoted by $N^\lambda$.
+A key point which motivates the need for the construction in Section \ref{fibration}, is the following: for each $x \in X$, we will be able to construct a simply transitive subgroup of isometries of $W^\lambda(x)$.
+All such groups will be isomorphic to one another, denoted by $\leftN$.
 However, this does not immediately give an action of a group on the entire manifold.
 Indeed, in Example \ref{ex:SLnC}, each coarse Lyapunov leaf is a copy of $\C$, but there is no global action of $\C$ on $X$ which parameterizes the leaves on $X$.
 This can be resolved by passing to some compact fiber bundle over X (which is hinted at in Example \ref{ex:SLnC}).
-In case when $W^\lambda$ are 1-dimensional, as in \cite{Spatzier-Vinhage} does not occur.
+In case when $W^\lambda$ are 1-dimensional, as in \cite{Spatzier-Vinhage}, this problem (failing to construct a globally-defined group action) does not occur.
 In Section \ref{fibration}, we will carefully choose a compact fiber bundle extension $\hat X$ over $X$ so that the group $N^\lambda$ acts on it in a canonical way.
 Similar problem occurs for higher-rank semisimple Lie group actions such as Example \ref{ex:SL3-SU3}.